datacarpentry/stata-economics/_episodes/03-transform-data.md

 > {: .solution}
 {: .challenge}

+FIXME: why `collapse` does not follow here?

 ## Reshape data

+FIXME: motivate `reshape`. what kind of calculations can i do in either shape? for example, plotting a line graph or merging other annual data such as price index, requires long format.

 The WDI dataset in `data/WDIData.csv` has a strange shape.
 Variables are in separate rows, whereas years are in separate columns.
 This is the opposite of "[tidy data](http://dx.doi.org/10.18637/jss.v059.i10)," where each variable has its own column, and different observations such as different years are in separate rows.
 We will reshape the data in the tidy format.